Dubbo: Media

 ABC Radio also has a studio in the city: ABC Western Plains, local news and talk on 95.9FM.

-ABC Radio broadcasts five services to the Dubbo area: ABC Local, ABC Radio National, Triple J, ABC Classic FM, and ABC NewsRadio.
+ABC Radio broadcasts five services to the Dubbo area: ABC Local, ABC Radio National, Triple J, ABC Classic, and ABC NewsRadio.

 The city also has narrowcast stations on 90.3 FM Racing Radio, a tourist radio station and a country music station.
-The city has two community stations: DCFM 88.9 Dubbo Community radio, and Rhema FM, which broadcasts Christian music.
+The city has two community stations: DCFM 88.9 Dubbo community radio, and Rhema FM, which broadcasts Christian music.

 The Dubbo area is served by five television stations.
 In common with all Australian TV stations, they now broadcast digital transmissions only, with the primary program in each case being designated as: